hoangphat120805/Final-mobile/README.md

-# VECHAI: Mobile Service Platform
+# VAICHE: Mobile Service Platform

 ## Overview

-VECHAI is a comprehensive mobile service platform designed to connect users and drivers in a seamless, scalable, and secure environment.
+VAICHE is a comprehensive mobile service platform designed to connect users and drivers in a seamless, scalable, and secure environment.
 The project consists of a robust Python backend and two dedicated Android applications (Driver & User), enabling real-time service management, communication, and location tracking.
 Built with modern technologies and best practices, VECHAI is engineered for reliability, maintainability, and ease of deployment.

 ---